 \lstinline|chat| queries an auxiliary LLM with a prompt and an input.
 The type system enforces that no capabilities flow through this tool: none are passed to the \lstinline|chat| method, and the method is not defined in an object or class that declares external capabilities in a \lstinline|uses| clause (\Cref{sec:global-caps}).
 This means agent code cannot use the LLM to exfiltrate data or trigger further effects.
 The remaining obligation, that the underlying LLM service is stateless and does not retain inputs as context for subsequent queries, is an implementation-level guarantee provided by the harness infrastructure (\Cref{sec:implementation}).

 This Dual LLM design~\cite{dualllm, camel} has been shown to prevent prompt injection attacks.
-Our contribution is demonstrating that types can establish a natural safety contract between implementors of embedded LLMs and their users.
+Our contribution is to demonstrate that types can establish a natural safety contract between implementors of embedded LLMs and their users.

 Building on \lstinline|chat|, we can define a \lstinline|summarize| method: \begin{code} def summarize(text: Text): Text = chat("Provide a summary of the attached text", text) \end{code}

 Unlike \lstinline|Environment|, these tools are domain-agnostic and reusable across requests.